 I'm glad we have this system in place.
-It shapes the way I think about my students' grades in general, and that has changed some of the language I use about grades in class.
-I reached out to one of my students due to the Early Alert, and it turned out to be a very pivotal moment to do so."
+It shapes the way I think about my students' grades in general, and that has changed some of the language I use about grades in class."

+I reached out to one of my advisees due to the Early Alert, and it turned out to be a very pivotal moment to do so."
-This is a wonderful system to identify struggling students much earlier during the semester and offer advice/resources to improve their learning.

 If the system helps one student to succeed in college, then it is worth my time as an instructor to use it."